bigpapiarnold/smolplanets_documentation/docs/source/project.rst

    .. rubric::

-   Development of SmolPlanets is structured in Phases to increase effiency and and value of the project.
+   Development of CSS is structured in Phases to increase effiency and and value of the project.
    Additionally it is split up into departments that work mostly independent.